Tuesday, November 29, 2005

 I opened the curtains to a winter wonderland this morning.
 And it was the good kind of snow--the kind that looks like God just shook out enough to give us a light coating, one which will melt by ten if the sun stays out.

 If only our summer hadn't been so record-breaking hot and humid.
-This morning I'm trying not to resent a summer which kept me inside away from the sun and light and trees and my walks which are more like backward time travel trips.
-My summer days were spent inside this house and now my winter days will be, also.
+This morning I'm trying not to resent a summer which kept me inside away from light, trees and my walks which are more like backward time travel trips.

-...with God's help...
+With God's help.
 If only we could always remember that God is the one who wants to change us.
 He doesn't expect us to change ourselves--He knows we are but dust.
 He does expect something though--He expects us to cooperate with Him while He is working on us.
-He expects us to realize we need to change and to realize only He can change us.
-(None of this, "I don't need to change.
-If only my family would change, I would be fine!")

-We try so hard to change...
-But if we succeeded on our own, we would take the credit for those changes.
-We would bow to applause (if just in our hearts) and smile and feel proud of ourselves.
+We try so hard to change, but if we succeeded on our own, we would take the credit for those changes.
+We'd bow to applause (if just in our hearts) and smile, feel proud of ourselves.

 But God wants more.
-He wants to change us because it gives credit and glory (and all that good stuff) to Him... and His changes reflect Him so that others can see Him... and His changes are better than what we dream up... and His changes are way more lasting... and they bring about good things in other people...
+He wants to change us because it gives credit and glory to Him.
+His changes reflect Him so that others can see Him and His changes are better than what we dream up.

 Thursday, November 17, 2005